 YKK’s Business Activities are Supported by Suppliers who Engage in Fair Business Practices

 Fair business practices are the foundation of YKK’s business activities.
-We ask that our suppliers likewise engage in fair business practices.
+Thus, we insist that our suppliers likewise engage in fair business practices.

 What we expect from our suppliers:

 In carrying out our business activities, the YKK Group is expected to undertake corporate social responsibility throughout its supply chain.
-To achieve this goal we need the help of our trading partners, and we ask that they comply with the following fair business practices.
+To achieve this goal, we require the help of our trading partners and ask that they comply with the following fair business practices.

 - We require that our suppliers comply with applicable laws and regulations in their business activities as well as with social norms and implement fair and ethical business practices.

-- We require that our suppliers ensure that they do not use forced labor and child labor.
-We also require that they provide wages and other conditions of employment as well as maintain health and safety standards that comply with the laws of the countries and regions where they do business.
+- We require that our suppliers ensure that they do not use forced labor or child labor.
+We also require that they provide wages and other conditions of employment as well as maintain health and safety standards that comply with the laws of the countries and regions in which they do business.

 - We request that our suppliers promote the preservation of the global environment as well as engage in procurement activities that are in accordance with our Green Procurement Policy.
-This policy is based upon our corporate philosophy, the Cycle of Goodness, which states that an enterprise is an important member of society and that it must thereby coexist with other elements of society, and the value of its existence will be recognized by the benefits it shares with society.
-The belief behind this is that no one prospers without rendering benefit to others.
-We carry out business activities with the aim of bringing mutual prosperity, and our intent is that innovative ideas and inventions will result in business expansion for the YKK Group, which in turn would bring prosperity to customers and trading partners, and thus benefit all society.
+This policy is based upon our corporate philosophy, the Cycle of Goodness, which states that an enterprise is an important member of society that must coexist with other elements of society and that the value of its existence will be recognized by the benefits it shares with society.
+The belief behind this is that nobody prospers without rendering benefit to others.
+We carry out business activities with the aim of ensuring mutual prosperity, and our belief is that innovative ideas and inventions results in business expansion for the YKK Group, which in turn brings prosperity to customers and trading partners and therefore benefits all of society.